ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+CommonJS vs. ES6 Modules — A Deep Dive into Frontend Modularization - <a href="https://tianyaschool.medium.com/commonjs-vs-es6-modules-a-deep-dive-into-frontend-modularization-2acf6a783ec3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kevin`**

+<blockquote>The Origins of Modularization in the JavaScript World
+Continue reading on Medium »</blockquote>

+<h3>2.
 7 Advanced Java Techniques to Write Cleaner & Faster Spring Boot Applications - <a href="https://medium.com/design-bootcamp/7-advanced-java-techniques-to-write-cleaner-faster-spring-boot-applications-0ce4839a2bb2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jaytech`**

 <blockquote>7 Advanced Java Features Every Spring Boot Dev Should Know
 Continue reading on Bootcamp »</blockquote>

-<h3>2.
+<h3>3.
 Best 5 Java Platforms to Learn Java for Beginners in 2026 - <a href="https://maheshjtp.medium.com/best-5-java-platforms-to-learn-java-for-beginners-in-2026-fb6e31d42a9b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahesh Sharma`**

 <blockquote>Java continues to be one of the most popular programming languages in the world.
 From web applications and Android apps to enterprise…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 JavaScript 2026: 5 New Features Every Developer Should Know - <a href="https://javascript.plainenglish.io/javascript-2026-5-new-features-every-developer-should-know-51774901cebc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Developer Awam`**

 <blockquote>If you’ve ever wrestled with JavaScript’s Date object at 2 AM, wondering why your timezone logic is off by exactly one hour — this article…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>5.
 Unlocking Generator：A New Approach to Asynchronous Operations - <a href="https://tianyaschool.medium.com/unlocking-generator-a-new-approach-to-asynchronous-operations-7b0df65698ba?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kevin`**

 <blockquote>The Past and Present of Asynchronous Programming
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 How JavaScript Works (Part 2) — Execution Context & Call Stack Explained in Simple Words - <a href="https://medium.com/@hasabtech/how-javascript-works-part-2-execution-context-call-stack-explained-in-simple-words-9578e83d1d7f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `hasabTech`**

 <blockquote>In Part 1, we explored how JavaScript runs under the hood and discussed the JavaScript engine and runtime environment.
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 Performance and Sustainability: Two Sides of the Same Coin - <a href="https://medium.com/@ekoy.studio/performance-and-sustainability-two-sides-of-the-same-coin-13f7a326af89?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ekoy Studio`**

 <blockquote>How we used JS Observers, GSAP, and Vite to build a high-end WordPress site with a carbon-conscious footprint.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Full Stack Java: Spring Framework & Spring Boot Beginner to Project Guide - <a href="https://medium.com/@chandrasekharkondeti417/full-stack-java-spring-framework-spring-boot-beginner-to-project-guide-e6c0925911e0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `chandrasekhar kondeti`**

-<blockquote>Are you a student or fresher aiming to become a Java Full Stack Developer?
-Learning Full Stack Java with Spring Framework & Spring Boot is…
 Continue reading on Medium »</blockquote>

 <br/>